-We recognise that children with special educational needs and disabilities (SEND) or certain health conditions can face additional safeguarding challenges and these are discussed in staff training.
+We recognise that children with special educational needs and disabilities (SEND) can face additional safeguarding challenges and these are discussed in staff training.
 These additional barriers can include:

 - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Children with SEND can be disproportionately impacted by things like bullying- without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers.